B1nus/wezy/README.md

 > Can't overanalyze code structure if there is nothing to analyze.
 I greatly need this.
 Lists and hashmaps and functions are literally all I need.

 # Placeholder Name
+Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html) and [Zig](https://ziglang.org/).
+A great first language, and a great next language to learn after Scratch.
+It will introduce you to some lower level concepts such as floats and bitwise operations and introduce you to a devlopment environment similar to most other languages.

+Funily enough, the language is quite low level.
+Even though it might not feel like it.
+It's similar to the amount of abstraction of C. Just like C, this language is simple.
+Yet mastering it can take years.
+The language is not optimised for performance, but because of it's simplicity it's still very fast.
 # Goals
 - simplicity & friendliness
 - no magic
+# Borrow Checker
+> [!NOTE]
+> Figure out the exactly what the borrow checker needs to check.
+The list should not be very long.
+>
+> The borrow checkers goal is not memory safety, just to free stuff that's not used.
+If a user has a reference to a list item and then removes that list item, the program simply crashes if it tries to use it.
+This language is not supposed to be used in security critical sutiations, so that convenience is well worth it.
 # Functions
 > [!NOTE]
 > Figure out the function syntax.
 It should align with the design goals of being simple, easy for beginners and consise.